speakeztech/FlightDeck/README.md

 FlightDeck is a **scriptable static web site generator** using a type safe F# DSL to define page layouts.
 This adaptation was largely inspired by Hugo, but leans heavily on the [Markdig](https://github.com/xoofx/markdig/tree/master) C# library for CommonMark support.
 It also takes some inspiration from the opinions in the [SAFEr Template](https://github.com/Dzoukr/SAFEr.Template).
 While FlightDeck starts with minimal out-of-the-box JavaScript dependencies, it can be easily extended to include what you need for your site.

-## Boilerplate Web Site Structure
+## New Site Elements

-* DaisyUI Theme Support
+- 🌷 DaisyUI Theme Support
-* Tailwinds CSS classes
+- 🌬️ Tailwinds CSS classes
-* FontAwesome Free Icons (CDN)
+- 💌 FontAwesome Free Icons (CDN)
-* Dark/Light Theme Switch
+- 🌔 Dark/Light Theme Switch
-* Other pre-built responsive navigation and related elements
+- ✨ Other pre-built responsive navigation and related elements

 ## Working features